 The Iconic Coffee Taster’s wheel.
 Image from coffeeandhealth.org

 After testing our senses and teaching us what we needed to focus on when tasting coffee, Yuko announced that we were ready to do a cupping session.
 Cupping is a coffee tasting practice whereby one observes the tastes and aromas of a coffee.

 Sensory analysis is very important as it enhances your coffee experience.
 We encourage all coffee lovers to book a sensory class as it will change the way that you experience coffee.

-At Colombia Coffee we value quality, we, therefore, work meticulously to only serve quality cups of coffee that take the consumer through a flavourful sensory journey.
+At Colombia Coffee Roasters, we value quality.
+Therefore, we work meticulously to only serve quality cups of coffee that take the consumer through a flavourful sensory journey.
 We do, however, give our consumers a compass by describing the flavours that each of our single origin coffees has, here in our online shop and on the blackboards in our cafe.
 If you are unsure about what flavours to look out for, our baristas are always happy to guide you and give you additional information.